A Cathal Brugha team from 1955

 Our Club has a very active Development Plan and welcomes new members at all levels, from the complete novice to seasoned players, perhaps from overseas, who find themselves in our city.

 If you are interested in playing water polo or you would like your child to learn a new sport then why not come along to one of our sessions; details listed on our website’s Training & Fixtures page.
-Our junior Club Night is held every Wednesday at Falls Leisure Centre (6.45pm - 7.45pm), simply come along and introduce yourself… we will make sure you have a great time playing water polo.
+Our junior Club Night is held every Friday at Falls Leisure Centre (7.00pm - 10.00pm….time prone to seasonal changes), simply come along and introduce yourself… we will make sure you have a great time playing water polo.